|

 "My Royal Warrant, sir, from King Elessar.
 May I?"

-The elf nodded.
-Berryn reached into his pocket, withdrew a piece
+Berryn reached into his pocket, withdrew a piece of parchment

-of parchment and handed it to him.
+and handed it to him.
 The elf unfolded it.
-Berryn
+Berryn took the opportunity

-took the opportunity to turn and look at the lady.
-She was walking
+to turn and look at the lady.
+She was walking towards the smaller

-towards the smaller elf, clearly curious to see the warrant.
-Berryn
+elf, clearly curious to see the warrant.
+Berryn stared at her

-stared in surprise.
-What is a human woman doing with all these
+What is a woman doing with all these elves? he

 "Master Berryn was just admiring your map, meleth nín,"

-beside the young elf, one small hand resting on his arm, whilst
+elf, one small hand resting on his arm, whilst they both read

 "Well," said Legolas, "this is certainly Aragorn's